yongjiexue88/LearningAier/record_debug/backend_BIGQUERY_SETUP_GUIDE.md

 ## 2. Data Export (Firestore → BigQuery)

-We use a Python script to export data from Firestore to BigQuery.
+We use Python scripts to export/sync Firestore to BigQuery.

 ### Dry Run (Validation)
 Check what data will be exported without actually inserting it.